 With the holiday season in full swing, we thought we would remind everyone about the “do’s and don’ts of company holiday parties.”
-Here is an article published last year in NJ Business Magazine in which our own Pat Collins provides insight on some of the things that employers must be aware of when hosting the office party. » Read More
+Here is an article published a couple of years ago in NJ Business Magazine in which our own Pat Collins provides insight on some of the things that employers must be aware of when hosting the office party. » Read More

 Last month, the New York City Commission on Human Rights (“NYCCHR”) adopted enforcement guidance on its prohibition of discrimination on the basis of actual or perceived “alienage and citizenship status” and “national origin.”
 The NYCCHR highlighted the following demographics of our city’s melting pot: